lukejpreston/single-page-web-app/public/docs/introduction.md

 # Modules

-* The basics.
-How to build a single page web app for the browser.
+* **The Basics** How to build a single page web app for the browser.
 You will learn es6, React, React Router, Redux and Webpack
-* Server interactions.
-How to spin up a Koa server with security and websockets
+* **Server Interactions** How to spin up a Koa server with security and websockets
-* Desktop application.
-How to turn your web app into a Desktop application using Electron and how to add Desktop features like file managment
+* **Desktop Application** How to turn your web app into a Desktop application using Electron and how to add Desktop features like file managment
-* Mobile applications.
-How to turn your web app into a Mobile application using React Native and how to add features such as touch
+* **Mobile Applications** How to turn your web app into a Mobile application using React Native and how to add features such as touch
-* Testing.
-Unit using Jest and integration using nightmarejs.
+* **Testing** Unit using Jest and integration using nightmarejs.

 # Who are you?